minio/minio/docs/orchestration/kubernetes/README.md

 # Deploy Minio on Kubernetes [![Slack](https://slack.minio.io/slack?type=svg)](https://slack.minio.io) [![Go Report Card](https://goreportcard.com/badge/minio/minio)](https://goreportcard.com/report/minio/minio) [![Docker Pulls](https://img.shields.io/docker/pulls/minio/minio.svg?maxAge=604800)](https://hub.docker.com/r/minio/minio/) [![codecov](https://codecov.io/gh/minio/minio/branch/master/graph/badge.svg)](https://codecov.io/gh/minio/minio)

-Kubernetes constructs like Deployments and StatefulSets provide perfect platform to deploy Minio server in standalone, distributed or shared mode.
-In addition, using Minio [Helm](https://helm.sh) Chart, you can deploy Minio server with a single command on your cluster.
+Kubernetes concepts like Deployments and StatefulSets provide perfect platform to deploy Minio server in standalone, distributed or shared mode.
+There are multiple options to deploy Minio on Kubernetes, you can choose the one that suits you the most.

-Minio Helm Chart offers great deal of [customizability](#configuration), still if you'd rather like to deploy Minio using custom config files, you can do that as well.
-This [blog post](https://blog.minio.io/build-aws-s3-compatible-cloud-storage-on-gcp-with-minio-and-kubernetes-159cc99caea8#.8zesfh6tc) offers an introduction to running Minio on Kubernetes using .yaml configuration files.
+- Minio [Helm](https://helm.sh) Chart offers a customizable and easy Minio deployment, with a single command.
+Read more about Minio Helm deployment [here](#prerequisites).

+- You can also explore Kubernetes [Minio example](https://github.com/kubernetes/kubernetes/blob/master/examples/storage/minio/README.md) to deploy Minio using `.yaml` files.

+- If you'd like to get started with Minio on Kubernetes without having to create a real container cluster, you can also [deploy Minio locally](https://raw.githubusercontent.com/minio/minio/master/docs/orchestration/minikube/README.md) with MiniKube.

+<a name="prerequisites"></a>
 ## 1. Prerequisites

 * Kubernetes 1.4+ with Beta APIs enabled for default standalone mode.
 * Kubernetes 1.5+ with Beta APIs enabled to run Minio in [distributed mode](#distributed-minio).
 * PV provisioner support in the underlying infrastructure.
 * Helm package manager [installed](https://github.com/kubernetes/helm#install) on your Kubernetes cluster.

 ## 2. Deploy Minio using Helm Chart